Once Upon a Time (TV series): Critical response

 E!'s Kristin dos Santos cited the show as one of the five new shows of the 2011–2012 season to watch.
 Matthew Gilbert of The Boston Globe gave the show a "C+" grade commenting:

 In a review from the St. Louis Post-Dispatch, TV critic Gail Pennington hailed it as one of the "Most Promising Shows of The Fall" and, unlike Gilbert, had high marks for Morrison.
 USA Today's Robert Blanco placed the series on its top ten list, declaring that "There's nothing else on the air quite like it."
 Mary McNamara of the Los Angeles Times preferred the series to another fairy-tale themed drama, Grimm, citing that the premise takes its time building up the charm and that the producer "has that part nailed".
 She also gave excellent reviews for Morrison's character: "Her Emma is predictably cynical and prickly – fairy-tale princess, my Aunt Fanny – but she's sharp and lively enough to keep audiences begging for 'just a few more pages' before they go to bed."

 Several feminist outlets were pleased with the show for its feminist twist on fairy tales.
 Avital Norman Nathman of Bitch stated that she liked the show for "infusing a feminist sensibility" into the stories.
 Genie Leslie at Feministing commented that Emma was a "badass", that she liked how Emma was "very adamant that women be able to make their own decisions about their lives and their children", and how Emma was a "well-rounded" character who was "feminine, but not 'girly'".
 Natalie Wilson from Ms. praised the show for a strong, "kick-butt" female lead, for including multiple strong women who take turns doing the saving with the men, for subverting the fetishization of true love, and for dealing with the idea of what makes a mother in a more nuanced fashion.
 Wilson went on to state of the lead: "Her pursuit of a 'happy ending' is not about finding a man or going to a ball all gussied up, but about detective work, about building a relationship with her son Henry, and about seeking the 'truth' as to why time stands still in the corrupt Storybrooke world."
-The show began to receive less favorable reviews beginning with the second season, and reception became mixed overall until the end of the final season.